-- Contacting Okeechobee Achievement Academy (OAA) which is home to OVS by calling 863-462-5125 or emailing bryan.vancamp@okee.k12.fl.us or - Access New Student Enrollment Portal - If you have a child currently enrolled in an Okeechobee County School, then you may access the New Student Enrollment Portal from your Skyward Family Access at https://skystu.okee.k12.fl. us/scripts/wsisa.dll/WService=wsEAplus/fwemnu O1.w - If you Do not have a child enrolled in an Okeechobee County School, please submit a Portal Account Request at https://skystu.okee.k12.fl .us/scripts/wsisa.dll/WService =wsEAplus/skyen
+- Contacting Okeechobee Achievement Academy (OAA) which is home to OVS by calling 863-462-5125 or emailing audie.ash@okee.k12.fl.us or - Access New Student Enrollment Portal - If you have a child currently enrolled in an Okeechobee County School, then you may access the New Student Enrollment Portal from your Skyward Family Access by clicking here. - If you do not have a child enrolled in an Okeechobee County School, please submit a Portal Account Request by clicking here.